tryiou/xlite_toolkit/README.md

   cd cloudchains_pks_extractor
-  pip install -r requirements.txt   #(pip3 on ubuntu) edit cloudchains_pks_extractor.py file: only_funded_adress = 0          #(0 print all the adress list, 1 print only adress with funds)
+  pip install -r requirements.txt   #(pip3 on ubuntu) edit cloudchains_pks_extractor.py file: only_funded_adress = 0          #(0 print all the address list, 1 print only address with funds)
-  USERNAME = "os_username"        #(replace by your session username) run the script with: python cloudchains_pks_extractor.py (python3 on ubuntu) script will print on terminal owned adress list for every enabled coins and associated PKs
+  USERNAME = "os_username"        #(replace by your session username) run the script with: python cloudchains_pks_extractor.py (python3 on ubuntu) script will print on terminal owned address list for every enabled coins and associated PKs
 </pre>